Fox's Book of Martyrs

 Thrusting aside the stranger, the gladiators would have again attacked each

-vocation, at once stabbed him to death.
-Stones, or whatever missiles came to
+with their chosen vocation, at once stabbed him to death.
+Stones, or whatever

 His